 Many of us think of extensibility as roughly synonymous with customizability, but there’s more than a semantic distinction between terms, and understanding that distinction could be the difference between a successful software implementation and an underutilized one.

 Whereas customizability measures the degree and ease with which users can modify existing features, extensibility measures the degree and ease with which they can add new ones.
-This may seem like a minor difference since changes are being made to the software in either case, but: you can’t customize a feature that isn’t there, and when the functionality you need does not yet exist within the application, extensibility becomes valuable indeed.
+This may seem like a minor difference since changes are being made to the software in either case, but: you can’t customize a feature that isn’t there, and when the functionality you need does not yet exist within the application, it’s hard to overstate the value of extensibility.

 Of course, the value of an application’s extensibility features will depend entirely on what functions they allow your company to build upon.
 Since its users can already customize the UI and session state through CSS and the API, Exago’s extensibility features give them control over something else: the running state.
 Server and action events allow users to interrupt the running state to add intra-session changes of their own design, enabling them to redefine some of the application’s basic functions.